Oh the Prices You'll See: Designing a Fair Exchange System to Mitigate Personalized Pricing: Results

-it results in a decrease in the Nash bargaining solution, meaning that the system earns slightly less.
+~\Cref{fig:rq3_dispersion_profit} shows that this system earns more under higher dispersion settings; if dispersion is too low, trading with any fees is not viable.
+We closely examine the high dispersion scenarios: the pricing algorithm with $\delta = 0.75$ narrowly earns more than $\delta = 0.95$ (within variance bounds).
+When dispersion is sufficiently high, consumers are willing to trade.
+If dispersion increases (from $\delta = 0.75$ to $0.95$), it results in a decrease in the mean Nash bargaining solution for price, so the system earns slightly less.
 Nevertheless, the revenues are comparable.

-We can also use the collective size $N$ and dispersion $\delta$ of the market to determine whether one should invest in this type of system.
-We see in low dispersion settings $\delta = 0.05$ or $\delta = 0.25$ that no $N$ would be able to sustain this system, for $\delta = 0.5$ to $\delta = 0.95$ the revenue scales linearly up to $N=500$.
-In order to justify developing such a system, the market prices need to exhibit sufficiently high dispersion --- otherwise there is no revenue to be made regardless of the collective size.
+We can also use the dispersion $\delta$ of the market to determine whether one should invest in this type of system.
+We see in low dispersion settings ($\delta = 0.05$ or $\delta = 0.25$) that no $N$ value would be able to sustain this system; for $\delta = 0.50$ to $\delta = 0.95$ the revenue scales linearly up to $N=500$.
+To justify developing such a system, market prices need to exhibit sufficiently high dispersion---else there is no revenue to be made regardless of $N$.
 Whether this system $\mathcal{S}$ is profitable to build depends on the cost structure of the implementation: the fixed cost as well as cost that scales with $N$.
 Our results suggest that more dispersed personalized pricing allows the system $\mathcal{S}$ to better help users achieve fairer outcomes while earning good revenue.
-This provides an opportunity for fair pricing even when sellers employ extreme personalization.
+This provides an opportunity for fair pricing as well as keeping sellers accountable when employing extreme personalization.